Links

 Configuration options for the components

 Before learning about the various components Form.io provides, it's important to first understand the settings behind these components.
 While many components offer unique settings specific to the component type, there are many settings that span across the majority of components.
-These settings are referred to as General Settings.
 Below is a list of these settings organized by setting type.

 Settings that modify the front-end UI of a component.
-The Display setting tab will be the first tab open when editing the component settings.
+The Display setting tab will open by default when editing the component settings.

 The front-end name for the component.
-By default, the label will display left-aligned, above the field.
+By default, the label will display at the top left of the field.

 The label location of the component.
 The Lable Position will default to the Top option, but several other options can be selected:

-When the Left or Right alignment options are selected, padding is added to the respective position of the component.
-The padding will create space between the label and the component.
+When the Left or Right Label Position alignment options are selected, the label width and margin settings will become available.
+These options allow for padding to be added to the respective position of the component which will create space space between the label and the component.
+The width and margin values are based on the field's span percentage on the form.

 Use the label position when formatting your form in a grid-like fashion or to save vertical space on your form.